 CCS ALUMNI DOMINATE AT THE NORTH AMERICAN INTERNATIONAL AUTO SHOW

-At the 2013 and 2014 North American International Auto Shows, dozens of CCS alumni led the overall design and production of many of the industry’s top car manufacturers.
+Every year at the North American International Auto Show, dozens of CCS alumni lead the overall design and production of many of the industry’s top car manufacturers.

 Meet some of our alumni, as they stand by their work at the North American International Auto Show: